Canada Express Entry CRS Calculator

 Last Updated:

-Calculate your Comprehensive Ranking System score for Canadian permanent residence — Federal Skilled Worker, CEC, and Federal Skilled Trades programs.
+Calculate your Comprehensive Ranking System (CRS) score for Canada's Express Entry pool.
+Used for Federal Skilled Worker, Canadian Experience Class, and Federal Skilled Trades programs.

 🍁 CRS Score Calculator